 Then, take your paper and very carefully unfold it (this is where a pair of heat-resistant gloves come in handy).
 Using a dab tool, you can collect your newly-formed rosin.

-You may also choose to do similar procedures using tools like irons, though with clothing irons you do not get the equal heat from both sides, so you may expect a bit more trial-and-error if you go with this method.
+You may also choose to do similar procedures using tools like irons, though with clothing irons you do not get equal heat from both sides, so you may expect a bit more trial-and-error if you go with this method.
 However, regardless of how you choose to create this, what’s important is the lack of solvents used.
 This solvent-free process is incredibly safe (besides the potential for a few fingertip burns) and you don’t have to worry about inhaling any harmful chemicals when you dab.

 What is a Rosin Press?

 No matter how easy the DIY rosin methods are, the most effective is always going to be the rosin press.
 A rosin press is a high-tech piece of equipment that works to control the amount of heat and pressure your bud is exposed to during rosin creation.
-As the name suggests, these machines use high-grade heated plates and extreme pressure to press your bud to ideal temperatures within ideal time.
+As the name suggests, these machines use high-grade heated plates and extreme pressure to press your bud to ideal temperatures within an ideal time.
 The combination of controlled heat and pressure creates an extraction process that is surprisingly simple and yields an incredible result.

 Rosin presses are almost always preferred to DIY methods as the result is simply better.
 You are able to produce a significantly higher yield of rosin, you don’t waste nearly as much plant material, and your product is easier to create.
 With a rosin press, making quality, potent rosin is more effortless than ever before.